By Mike Mitchell

 The one advantage that the XFL had in operating this way.
 Is that they had only eight teams in the entire league.
 The NFL has 32, but if some select states are willing to allow sports leagues to operate under strict guidelines.
 The NFL can make it work for a season until the world is ready to go back (hopefully) to live public attendance.
 Of course, the XFL wasn’t operating under a pandemic, but the teams and players were all stationed in one specific location.

 Under this type of setup, regardless of the eventual locations that the NFL would choose to play in.
 Gone would be any home-field advantage.
 The NFL would be doing so as a neutral site league.
-Not ideal, but it may be the only option, and it can be done.
-Lets’s hope that its only for one season.
+Not ideal, but it may be the only option.
+Lets’s hope that it is just one season.